 Do I have a problem with chronic pain?

-Chronic pain can be mild or agonizing.
+Chronic pain can be mild or agonising.
 It can come in episodes or be continuous.
 It can be inconvenient or totally incapacitating.
-Given the longstanding nature of this difficulty it can take both a physical and emotional toll.
+Given the longstanding nature of this difficulty, it can take both a physical and emotional toll.